-When the proposal is ready the following steps must be followed:
+When the proposal is ready the following steps must be followed (Note that all correspondence must be electronic):

-Step 1: The supervisor (not the candidate) e-mails the proposal to the Faculty research representative.

-Step 2: The Faculty research representative e-mails the proposal to three reviewers, at least one of whom must be from the candidate's department.
+- Step 1: The supervisor arranges with the HOD that the candidate presents the proposal at a departmental seminar for comment. - Step 2: The candidate revises the proposal in light of the comments received and thereafter submits an electronic version of the proposal to the supervisor. - Step 3: The supervisor (not the candidate) submits the electronic version of the proposal to the Faculty research representative. - Step 4: The Faculty research representative sends the electronic version of the proposal to three reviewers, at least one of whom must be from the candidate's department.
 Supervisors and co-supervisors may not be reviewers.
-Should a department not have a sufficient number of staff members who are qualified or suitably experienced to review a proposal, an external person who is versed in the discipline could be used.

-Step 3: The reviewer completes a feedback report on the proposal within 2 weeks and e-mails it back to the Faculty research representative.

-Step 4: The Faculty research representative e-mails the reviewers' reports to the supervisor.

-Step 5: The candidate addresses and/or incorporates the suggested changes/comments
+Should a department not have a sufficient number of staff members who are qualified or suitably experienced to review a proposal, an external person who is versed in the discipline could be used. - Step 5: The reviewer completes a feedback report on the proposal within 2 weeks and submits it electronically to the Faculty research representative. - Step 6: The Faculty research representative e-mails the reviewers' reports to the supervisor. - Step 7: The candidate addresses and/or incorporates the suggested changes/comments

-Step 6: After the revision the supervisor e-mails the final proposal to the Dean's secretary and arranges a presentation of the proposal to the Faculty.
+Step 8: After the revision the supervisor e-mails the final proposal to the Dean's secretary and arranges a presentation of the proposal to the Faculty.

-Step 7: Immediately after the presentation the supervisor, Deputy Dean, staff members from the specific department as well as the Faculty research representative discuss the proposal and suggest final changes if necessary.
+Step 9: Immediately after the presentation the supervisor, Dean/Deputy Dean, staff members from the specific department as well as the Faculty research representative discuss the proposal and suggest final changes if necessary.

-Step 8: The proposal is sent to the Faculty ethics representative.
+Step 10: The proposal is sent to the Faculty ethics representative.

-Step 9: Once ethical clearance is received the proposal serve at the next Faculty Board meeting where it is approved.
+Step 11: Once ethical clearance is received the HOD submits to the Dean of the Faculty: